 The artisans even made casts of the doors.

-I have always been taken with this portrayal of the eastern gate to the city of Jerusalem as portrayed in a frieze over the left door.
+I am taken with this portrayal of the eastern gate to the city of Jerusalem as portrayed in a frieze over the left door.
 Of course it's way off scale for the guys hanging out on it, but nonetheless charming.